graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

 ## Prerequisites
 - A fully functional working Kubernetes cluster
-- Two object storage buckets: one for Logs data, with Loki, and one for Metrics data, with Thanos
+- Two object storage buckets: one for Logs data, used by Loki, and one for Metrics data, used by Thanos

 ## Configuring Loki for HA